Thursday, March 19, 2015

 The new moon phase, which marks the beginning of another lunar orbit around the Earth, makes a spectacular debut in March.
 The new moon's cyclical appearances serve as a reassuring reminder of the orderly predictability of lunar, solar and terrestrial interactions.

-path of solar eclipse, March 20, 2015: Fred Espenak/NASA/GSFC Eclipse Web Site, Public Domain, via Wikimedia Commons
+path of solar eclipse, Wednesday, March 20, 2015; credit Eclipse Predictions by Fred Espenak, NASA's GSFC: Public Domain, via Wikimedia Commons

 Acknowledgment